Securon logo

 Seat Belts save lives - If they are in good condition!

 In an accident a seat belt becomes a life saver.
-It restrains the wearer and absorbs enormous energy levels.
+But wear & tear and abuse all cause the seat belt to deteriorate.

 A passengers weight becomes equivalent to that of an elephant on impact in an accident!